-In an effort to continuously improve our entry process, we've created a brand new website.
-It's new!
-So, if you find any issues, please excuse us, and contact John Ottinger in processing department email@example.com.
+In an effort to continuously improve our entry process, we've streamlined our website.
+So, if you find any issues, please contact John Ottinger in processing department firstname.lastname@example.org.
 You can also call us at +1 (212) 643.4800.- we'll be happy to help.
 Thanks for your patience.

 Radio Programs and Reports/Features: